ChyKusuma/SPHINXMerkleBlock/README.md

 ### JSON and SPHINXKey Namespace

-- The code starts with the use of JSON library with the alias json from the nlohmann namespace.
+- The code starts with the use of `JSON` library with the alias json from the `nlohmann namespace`.
-- Next, a namespace called SPHINXKey is declared, which contains a type SPHINXPubKey representing a vector of unsigned characters.
+- Next, a namespace called `SPHINXKey` is declared, which contains a type `SPHINXPubKey` representing a `vector of unsigned` characters.
 It seems to be used for public keys.

 ### Forward Declarations